% Sample article for the Electronic Journal of Combinatorics.

 \begin{proof}[Proof of Theorem~\ref{Thm:FabGraphs}]

-% use the amsmath align environment for multi-line equations
+% The align environment for multi-line equations is defined in the amsmath package.

 \begin{align}